 On completion of her PhD, Kerry spent time in New Zealand designing curriculum for a polytechnic UNITEC but was lured back to the University of Newcastle as a Senior Lecturer in the School of Built Environment – where she created the first Research Centre - taking on the role of Node Director of the CRC for Construction Innovation.
-Throughout this period Kerry highlights the mentorship of Professor Barney Glover as an important part of her development and through the counsel of her mentors was given the confidence to take on a Chair position at Deakin University.
+Throughout this period Kerry highlights the mentorship of the PVC Engineering and Built Environment and the DVC Research as an important part of her development and through the counsel of her mentors was given the confidence to take on a Chair position at Deakin University.

-Kerry spent 7 years in Victoria across positions with Deakin and RMIT, commuting every week to her family in Newcastle.
+Kerry spent 7 years in Victoria across positions with Deakin and RMIT, commuting every week from her family home in Newcastle.
 Kerry remembers her role as Deputy PVC for Learning and Teaching at RMIT as an exciting and daunting period in her career, where she managed a College with six schools and over 22,000 students.
-It was here that she developed skills in navigating complex organisations and making decisions in fast paced environments.
+It was here that she developed skills in navigating complex organisations and making decisions in ever changing environments.